gatsbyjs/gatsby/docs/docs/reference/built-in-components/gatsby-plugin-image.md

 }
 ```

-When the screen is less than 1024px wide, then it will display `smallImage`, otherwise it will display `largeImage`.
+When the screen is less than 1024px wide, it will display `smallImage`.
+Otherwise, it will display `largeImage`.

 The aspect ratio is set by the default image, and doesn't automatically change with the different sources.
 The way to handle this is to use CSS media queries.
 For example, you could use this CSS to change the size of the container in small images: